Skip to main content...

 CSS Authoring Rules

-1. No inline style="..." in HTML unless the value is truly runtime-dynamic (e.g., a bar width or color computed from live data values).
+1. No inline style="..." in HTML unless the value is truly runtime-dynamic (e.g., a bar width computed from live data).
 Layout, color, spacing, and typography all belong in the <style> block.
-JavaScript .style.* assignments are also only acceptable when the value is computed at runtime from data (e.g., DOP color coding based on a parsed numeric value); static values must use CSS classes instead.
+When a runtime-dynamic color is unavoidable, use a CSS custom property declaration (style="--foo: ${val}") paired with a CSS class that reads it (color: var(--foo)), rather than assigning the property directly inline.
+JavaScript .style.* assignments are only acceptable for values computed at runtime from data (e.g., tooltip position offsets); static values must use CSS classes instead.

 2. No hardcoded hex values outside the primitive color token definitions.
-This applies to CSS rules, HTML attributes, and PHP-generated SVG attributes - use CSS variable references (var(--token)) or PHP constants as described above.
+This applies to CSS rules, HTML attributes, and PHP-generated SVG attributes – use CSS variable references (var(--token)) exclusively.

 3. Use semantic tokens, not primitives, in rules.
 Write color: var(--accent) not color: var(--blue).
 The primitive exists to define the value; the semantic token expresses the intent.